Audi A5: S5 (2013)

-Available in Sportback, Coupé, Cabriolet bodies, it includes 3.0 TFSI engine rated 333 PS and 440 Nm, seven-speed S-Tronic transmission, S sport suspension, electronically controlled shock absorbers, dynamic steering, optional Audi drive select, 18-inch aluminum wheels.
+Available in Sportback, Coupé, Cabriolet bodies, it includes 3.0 TFSI engine rated 333 PS and 440 Nm, seven-speed S-Tronic transmission, S sport suspension, electronically controlled shock absorbers, dynamic steering, optional Audi drive select, 18-inch aluminium wheels.

 RS 5 Coupé, RS 5 Cabriolet

-Available in Coupé and Cabriolet bodies, it is a version of A5 with 4.2 FSI engine rated at 450 PS and 500 Nm, seven-speed S-Tronic transmission, quattro permanent all-wheel drive system with crown-gear center differential and torque vectoring (optional quattro with sport differential rear axle), 20 mm lower body, electromechanical power steering, exclusive 19-inch forged alloy wheels, optional carbon fiber-ceramic brake discs, Audi drive select dynamics system, optional RS sport suspension with Dynamic Ride Control (DRC).
+Available in Coupé and Cabriolet bodies, it is a version of A5 with 4.2 FSI engine rated at 450 PS and 500 Nm, seven-speed S-Tronic transmission, quattro permanent all-wheel drive system with crown-gear centre differential and torque vectoring (optional quattro with sport differential rear axle), 20 mm lower body, electromechanical power steering, exclusive 19-inch forged alloy wheels, optional carbon fibre-ceramic brake discs, Audi drive select dynamics system, optional RS sport suspension with Dynamic Ride Control (DRC).

 Litigation

-Audi had problems with the oil consumption in the engines of the models between the years 2009 to 2011.
+Audi had problems with the oil consumption in the engines of the models between 2009 and 2011.
 More than 200 car owners in Switzerland were affected as well.
 In Switzerland, cars with less than 100,000 km and below five years old can have the hardware replaced and paid for by Audi.
 If the car is between 100,000 and 200,000 km and below five years, Audi fully pays the hardware but only half of the work.

-Second generation (2017)
+Second generation (2016)

-The all-new A5 and S5 Coupé, based on the ninth generation of the Volkswagen Group MLB Platform, were unveiled in June 2016.
+The second-generation A5 and S5 Coupé, based on the ninth generation of the Volkswagen Group MLB Platform, were unveiled on 2 June 2016.
 Two petrol and two diesel engines are offered for the A5.
 The petrol engines are 2.0 litre TFSI with either 140 kW or 185 kW, and the diesel motors are 2.0 TDI and 3.0 TDI, with 140 kW or 210 kW.
-All the 2.0-liter powerplants can be paired with a 6-speed manual gearbox (in certain countries only), or a 7/8-speed S Tronic/Tiptronic, which is standard on the 3.0 TDI.
-Audi's latest coupé features the Virtual Cockpit instrument panel, an edge-to-edge display behind the steering wheel inspired by the airplane cockpit.
-The factory option for the A5 is the S line package which consists of a sportier front bumper with an aluminum line, diffuser on the rear bumper, and S line badges on the front fenders and side panel.
+All the 2.0-litre powerplants can be paired with a 6-speed manual gearbox (in certain countries only), or a 7/8-speed S Tronic/Tiptronic, which is standard on the 3.0 TDI.
+The A5 features the Virtual Cockpit instrument panel, an edge-to-edge display behind the steering wheel inspired by the airplane cockpit.
+The factory option for the A5 is the S line package which consists of a sportier front bumper with an aluminium line, diffuser on the rear bumper, and S line badges on the front fenders and side panel.

-The Audi A5 and the S5 Sportback were unveiled in September 2016.
+The A5 and S5 Sportback were unveiled on 8 September 2016.
 They are powered by the same engines as the A5 and S5 Coupé respectively.

+The A5 and S5 Cabriolet were unveiled on 3 November 2016.